-Children between the ages of 6 and 12 may read or work independently provided that the parent/guardian/caregiver is in the building.
+Children ages 6 to 11 may read or work independently provided that the parent/guardian/caregiver is in the building.
 No children under the age of 12 are to be left unsupervised in the building.

-Teenagers between the ages of 13 and 17 are treated as adult Library users as far as expectations for appropriate conduct.
+Teenagers ages 12 to 17 are treated as adult Library users as far as expectations for appropriate conduct.
 (See Behavior and Conduct Policy) Parents/guardians/caregivers are still legally responsible for the actions of these individuals.
 All young people should have emergency contact information available.

-Revised and approved by the McKinley Memorial Library Board of Trustees on September 8, 2022.
+Revised and approved by the McKinley Memorial Library Board of Trustees, April 12, 2023.

 Library Do's and Don'ts for the Children's Room: